 This is the case of JD.com which is achieving very good performance in this year 2017 and is about to dethrone Baidu in terms of market value.
 Baidu, whose main activity is Internet research, is subjected to fierce competition from new entrants to the market and fails to find new sources of revenue to innovate and renew its activities.
 Moreover, government regulations concerning e-advertising do not help the business of the company.

-JD.com is developing to become an ecosystem similar to the one of Amazon, it is a real opportunity for foreign brands to position itself on this online store to develop its reputation and brand awareness in the Chinese market.
+JD.com is developing to become an ecosystem similar to the one of Amazon, it is a real opportunity for foreign brands to position themselves on this online store to develop its reputation and brand awareness in the Chinese market.

 JD.com: Quality assurance for foreign brands